 You must complete the Motorcycle Safety Foundation Basic eCourse fewer than 30 days prior to starting your riding class.
 Your class includes an access code that allows you to register for the eCourse for FREE.
 To receive this discount, you must use our link when you create your MSF account.
 After signing up for the riding class, you will be emailed an eCourse access link in 4-7 business days.
 Make sure you have an email associated with your student account and you know how to access it.
 We only correspond to you via your College email.

 Take the MSF Basic eCourse, print your certificate and bring it to class.

 Effective immediately: You must bring your own well fitted full or 3/4 helmet.

 Students without proper riding gear are not permitted to ride and fail the course.

-A helmet is required when riding your motorcycle.
-For the safety of all students, you must provide your own helmet to avoid the spread of COVID-19, among other illnesses.
+A well-fitting full or 3/4 helmet is required when riding in class.
+For the safety of all students, you cannot share helmets with another rider, you must bring your own helmet,

-Your helmet must be full or 3/4 face helmets that are DOT approved.
+Your helmet must be full or 3/4 face helmet that is DOT approved.
 No half helmets are allowed.
 Learn more about helmet safety from the Motorcycle Industry Council.

 Eye protection must be in place while on the motorcycle.

 Eye protection on the range includes goggles, clear or prescription glasses, sun glasses or a face shield mounted on a helmet.
 Clear eye protection is required when it gets dark.